What will be your reaction to my salad that contains purple to blue marbles?

 10. Black Cherry

-True to its type from generation, the Black Cherry tomato is an heirloom plant evolving from the original Red Cherry tomato.
+True to its type from generation, the Black Cherry Tomato is an heirloom plant evolving from the original Red Cherry Tomato.

 The fruits of Black Cherry are round and shiny with a dusky purple-brown shade similar to grapes and cherries.

-The variety is a fast grower initiating the harvest within 65 days of transplanting and continues throughout the fall from the mid-summer.
+The variety is a fast grower initiating the harvest within 65 days of transplanting, and continues throughout the fall from the mid-summer.

 The Black Cherry tomato is smaller than other varieties weighing 0.7-1.5 oz per fruit.
 The fruit has a sweet juicy flavor.

-11. The Wine Ju
+11. The Wine Jug

 The Wine Jug is a crack-resistant containing thick-skinned fruit rich in sweetness with a slightly tart flavor.